khizerzakir/Time-Series-Crop-Classification-Deep-Learning/README.md

 # Time-Series Crop Classification with Deep Learning

-This repository contains a Jupyter notebook demonstrating time series classification for crop identification using deep learning techniques.
+This repository contains a Jupyter notebook demonstrating time series classification for crop identification using deep learning techniques - MLP, LSTM and 1D-CNN .
 The dataset used in this demonstration is a subset of the MiniTimeMatch dataset.

+### Notebook Structure

+- Data exploration
+- EDA analysis
+- MLP implementation
+- LSTM implementation
+- 1D CNN implementation

 ## Dataset Information